 Tag Archive: Preshow Client

-When setting up a connection from Cinema Server to a JNIOR, there are multiple ways to create that connection.
+When setting up a connection from a Cinema Server to a JNIOR, there are multiple ways to create that connection.
 This post will go through different options, and help you determine the connection that benefits you the most.

 JNIOR Protocol